nci/mosrs-setup/README.md

 ```
 - Use this command once in every interactive login session where you want to use the upstream MOSRS repository.
 Run `mosrs-auth` before running any `fcm`, `svn`, `rose` or `rosie` command that uses MOSRS.
 - It performs the following actions:
+  - Uses `wget` to check connectivity to MOSRS.
   - Uses `which rose` to check that the `rose` command is available.
   - Checks the file `$HOME/.gnupg/gpg-agent.conf` and updates it if necessary.
   - Starts `gpg-agent` and runs it for a maximum of 12 hours as per the settings in the file `$HOME/.gnupg/gpg-agent.conf`.